nepluno/libWetHair/README.md

 Dependencies
 --------------------
-libWetHair has several dependencies and will fetch them through CMake's `FetchContent`.
+libWetHair has several dependencies and by default it will fetch them through CMake's `FetchContent`.
 Please make sure your internet is smooth before the first time of configuration.

+Alternatively, if preferring a package manager, one can turn on the switch `LIBWETHAIR_FIND_DEPENDENCIES`, which will have cmake to find those dependencies through a package manager.

 Compilation
 -----------------